Rainiefeng/final-report/README.md

 for a specified location inputted.
 The data pulled includes location, temperature, humidity and other data depending on the what the user wants.

+And we also make a temperature converter which can conver Kelvin to celsius and fahrenheit.

 The final-project.py file located in this repository, uses the supplied API and modules to output the data of the locations wanted.

+##Run
+A sample program
 ## Install

 You will need Python3 to use this project.